xdevplatform/ruby-enterprise-scripts/README.md

 $ ruby get_stream.rb
 ```
 ### Delete rules
-Here's how to delete a rule from your stream:
+Deletes a rule from your stream.
 1. Find the rule ID of the rule you want to delete (included in response from list_rules.rb)
 2. Add the rule ID to the array of rule_ids in the script
 3. Run: